mcantelon/node-elflord/README.md

 Ho ho ho.

 ## Server

+If you want to run an Elflord server, start it somewhere by entering `elflord-server`.
+You can run it in the "cloud" or in a "sewer".

 The server serves to-do items as JSON using a REST-ish interface.
 Unauthorized modifications to to-do items can be protected by an optional password.
 There